Online training: the good, the bad and the yawnsome.

 Apologies, I was delayed writing this post on account of my online Flugelhorn workshop.

-Being stuck at home has created a huge captive audience for learning and developing skills.
+There is a huge captive audience for learning and developing skills.
 The world of work is no exception, with thousands of professional workshops online competing for your team’s continuous development dollar.

 But how do you sort the wheat from the chaff of online training?